ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/ydb_local.md

 ## Connection parameters {#conn}

-As a result of completing the steps described below, you'll get a YDB database running on your local machine, which you can connect to using the following parameters:
+As a result of completing the steps below, you'll get a YDB database running on a local machine that you can connect to using the following:

 - [Endpoint](../../../concepts/connect.md#endpoint): `grpc://localhost:2136`
 - [DB path](../../../concepts/connect.md#database): `/Root/test`